 The Credit Agreement contains negative covenants that, subject to significant exceptions, limit the ability of the Company and its Restricted Subsidiaries to, among other things, (i) incur debt, (ii) engage in new lines of business, (iii) incur liens, (iv) engage in mergers, consolidations, liquidations and dissolutions, (v) dispose of substantially all of the assets of the Company and its subsidiaries, (vi) make investments, loans, advances, guarantees and acquisitions, (vii) make certain restricted payments and (viii) enter into transactions with affiliates.
 The covenants require the Company to comply on a quarterly basis with capitalization ratios with respect to the Company and Central and a minimum fixed charge coverage ratio.
 The Credit Agreement contains events of defaults that are customary for a facility of this nature.
 If an event of default occurs, the commitments of the Lenders to lend under the facility may be terminated and the maturity of the amounts outstanding may be accelerated.
-At September 30, 2012, Southern Star had no amounts outstanding under our revolving credit facility.
+At March 31, 2013, the Company had \$20.0 million outstanding under its revolving credit facility with a stated interest rate of 2.2%.
+There were no outstanding letters of credit issued under the Credit Agreement as of March 31, 2013.